Abjad/ideassonicas2015/etc/draft.md

 INSERT COLLABORATIVE COMPOSITION VIGNETTE #2 HERE.

 # AND THEN the next step is probably to ask whether either type of new
-# technology (production or communciation) stand to increase "traditional"
+# technology (content-creation or communciation) stand to increase
-# composerly collaboration (ie, not composer-to-composer but
+# "traditional" composerly collaboration.
-# composer-to-other-type-of-collaborator).
 The answer is probably that the new
-# production technologies probably help create new types of music but may not
+# content-creation technologies probably help create new types of music but may
-# increase the incidence of collaboration; and the second part of the answer is
+# not increase the incidence of collaboration.
+The second part of the answer is
-# probably that new communications technologies definitely increase the SPEED
+# probably that new communications technologies increase the RATE of
-# (or rate) of traditional collaboration but probably only marginally increase
+# traditional collaboration but probably only marginally increase the INCIDENCE
-# the INCIDENCE of collaboration.
+# of traditional collaboration.